Banking Banking Basics

 Using checks to make payments isn't as common these days because there are often faster, more convenient options to choose from.
 But in some situations, you may still need to use a check.

-Personal checks are the first and most convenient way to pay using a check, but they’re not as secure as other options.
-Cashier’s checks are often safer and better for making large purchases, such as buying a car or making real estate transactions.
+Personal checks are the most familiar way to pay using a check for most of us, but they're not as secure as other options.
+Cashier's checks are often safer and better for making large purchases, such as buying a car or making real estate transactions, because the issuing bank or credit union backs them.

 What is a cashier's check?